John-pels/John-pels/README.md

-# 💻Oluwakeye John
+# 💻 Ajeigbe John Oluwaseyi

-Hey there, I am a Web and Mobile App Developer who is passionate about building fast, intuitive and performance-driven applications.
+Hey there, a Software Engineer based in Oyo State, Ibadan, Nigeria.
+I am passionate about building fast, intuitive and performance-driven applications.

 I love learning new skills and teaming with fellow developers to build amazing stuff.